HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 \subsection{Teleoperation Experiments on a Physical Robot}

-We tested a robot model in the physical world that is completely different from the one used in simulation—a wheeled-arm robot's upper limb.
-We use the same weight coefficients as those used in the simulation.
-We applied the HL-IK method to the robot's left arm and the original IK method to the right arm, observing the differences in arm configurations during the teleoperation task.
-We use a Meta VR headset as the sensing input for the EE target, and no other sensing is employed.
+We tested HL-IK on a physical robot that differs substantially from the simulated platform-the upper limbs of a wheeled mobile manipulator.
+We deployed HL-IK on the left arm and a Jacobian-based numerical IK on the right arm, and qualitatively compared their arm configurations during teleoperation.
+Our hardware study primarily aims to demonstrate end-to-end teleoperation feasibility and user experience; therefore, we benchmark against a Jacobian-based IK that is widely used in practical teleoperation for robots, rather than the swivel-angle–based IK evaluated in simulation.
+We use a Meta VR headset to provide the EE target, and no additional sensing is used.
 As shown in Fig.~\ref{phy-traj}, HL-IK enabled the robot to track the end effector and, without direct sensing, infer and align with the human elbow position.
 As a result, the robot’s overall arm configuration closely matched the human’s, whereas the baseline IK achieved only end effector tracking and failed to reproduce configuration level similarity.
 In particular, this difference becomes increasingly apparent with higher elbow joint heights.